You are here

 Professor Mimi Tang

-Professor Mimi Tang has an international and national profile in the field of allergic and immune deficiency disorders, and has shown strong intellectual leadership and contribution to this field of research.
-Evidence of this leadership is shown by her participation on relevant international and national expert and peer review committees, as well as contributions to health policy.
+Professor Mimi Tang has an international and national profile in the field of allergic and immune deficiency disorders.
+She has shown strong intellectual leadership and contribution to this field of research, evidenced by her participation on relevant international and national expert and peer review committees and contributions to health policy.

-Professor Tang has more than 20 years' experience in the investigation of basic immunological mechanisms underlying allergic disease pathogenesis, and correlation of mechanistic studies with clinical outcomes.
-She has worked in the field of probiotics, prebiotics and gut microbiota for the past 10 years and has expertise in the investigation of gut microbiota changes in allergic disease.
-She is also a leader in the field of primary immune deficiency in the Asia Pacific region.
+Professor Tang has more than 25 years' experience in the investigation of basic immunological mechanisms underlying allergic disease pathogenesis, and correlation of mechanistic studies with clinical outcomes.
+She has worked in the field of probiotics, prebiotics and gut microbiota for the past 15 years and has expertise in the investigation of gut microbiota changes in allergic disease.
+She is a leader in the field of primary immune deficiency in the Asia Pacific region.
+In addition, she has more than 15 years clinical trials experience, both as principle investigator on investigator led randomised trials and as co-investigator on international multicentre randomised trials.

-Over the course of her career, Professor Tang has been awarded research grants with a total in excess of $20.5 million and has authored over 190 peer reviewed journal articles, invited reviews, and book chapters.
+Over the course of her career, Professor Tang has been awarded research grants totalling in excess of $45 million ($39 million peer reviewed) and has authored over 350 peer reviewed journal articles, invited reviews, and book chapters.

-Professor Tang has demonstrated an ongoing and continued involvement in teaching both undergraduate and postgraduate University of Melbourne students, as well as the supervision of advanced trainees in specialist Immunology Allergy physician training
+Professor Tang has demonstrated an ongoing and continued involvement in teaching undergraduate and postgraduate University of Melbourne students, and in supervision of advanced trainees in specialist Immunology Allergy physician training.

 - 1995: International Fellowship Award, Pharmacia